fadlykayo/portofolio/README.md

 # portofolio
-My Portofolio as a Full Stack Web Developer
+My portofolio as a Full Stack Web Developer